-Academic Service Fee: \$30.00 per credit hour, as determined by course credit completed all previous required AUMF core courses.
+Academic Service Fee: \$30.00 per credit hour, as determined by course credit AUMF 2204

-AUMF 2204 INTERNSHIP V
+INTERNSHIP V

 A cooperative agreement between industry and education, which allows students to utilize and refine skills previously learned in their educational process.
 All work is performed in accordance with industry standards and guidelines, and supervised by industry and school representatives.